 Now that the holidays are over and my handmade gifts have been delivered I can start posting some more patterns.
 Earlier this winter I became mildly obsessed with the brioche stitch.
 I found this lovely tutorial and pattern for a cowl and I came up with a simple headband/turban using the same stitch.
 Read more

 Today I decided to try fair isle again by designing something simple — zig zags.
 I’ve included the chart and the row-by-row instructions.
 I recommend knitting the patterned portion in a place with little distraction and possibly without other people.
 I end up counting out loud “knit one, knit two, knit three, knit two,” etc. so I don’t get lost in the pattern.
 It’s not difficult, but requires a fair amount of focus.
 Read more

 Knitting a blanket isn’t difficult.
 It’s pretty mindless.
 Monotonous.
 Endless.
 I much prefer knitting hats where there’s a definite start and end and it can be completed in an afternoon.
 That being said, there is something special about giving someone a hand-knitted blanket.
 See the pattern.

 My friend Laura asked me to make her new little one a tiny football hat.
 I was definitely up to the challenge.
 I was surprised how few knitted patterns there were floating around Pinterest.
 Most of the patterns are crochet, which can be made very quickly, but for a football hat I think knit has more room for detail.
+Read more.